 Student Health Center: ESU has a comprehensive Student Health Center (SHC), which is used mostly for primary and preventive care.
 In order to have access to this service, SHC Center requires a Medical History Report from all students.
 Without this document, SHC is unable to provide health care.
 Please find the form in this link.
 Visit with a Physician to fill it the form and send to the Office of International Programs.

 Course Registration: Course registration is competitive at ESU.
 Some classes fill up quickly.
 Please fill out the course registration form in the application packet and return it to the Office of International Programs at your earliest convenience.
 We will try our hardest to get you in the courses you need.
 However, we cannot guarantee finding a place for you.
 Please consider alternative courses that will work for your academic progress at your home university.

 Student Conduct: Please be mindful that while you are on exchange at ESU, you will be considered an ESU student with the same privileges and responsibilities as regular students.
 Please review the student handbook to learn about what is expected of you during your period of exchange.

-Date of Arrival: All exchange students are expected to arrive at ESU on August 21, 2019.
+Date of Arrival: All exchange students are expected to arrive at ESU in late August.
 Please send your travel information to the Office of International Programs at your earliest convenience.
 The Office of International Programs will coordinate one airport pick-up on the date of arrival, using Newark Liberty International Airport (EWR) as a point of reference.
 Students who cannot be at EWR at the time of the ESU pick-up will be contacted directly and will be given directions on how to arrive by bus to East Stroudsburg.
 Further information will be sent as the date of arrival approaches.

 Application Deadline: If you want to be considered for an exchange during a semester, please be sure to contact the Office of International Programs for deadline dates.